nodesource/nsolid-buildpack-cf-v2/README.md

 ================================================================================

-The buildpack currently only supports versions of the N|Solid Runtime corresponding to LTS releases of Node.js - currently the 4.x (Argon) and 6.x (Boron) lines.
+The buildpack currently only supports versions of the N|Solid Runtime corresponding to LTS releases of Node.js - currently:

+- 4.x (Argon)
+- 6.x (Boron)
+- 8.x (Carbon)

 If your app will not run on these releases of Node.js, then this buildpack cannot be used with your app.

 You can select which of N|Solid Runtime to use, by setting the `engines`